joelm97/Leasing-app/README.md

-# School-Projects
+# Leasing application
-Projects done by me for school assignments
+Project done by me for intro to python programming class